Field Sobriety Test in Contra Costa County

 In order to request that you submit to a field sobriety test, the officer must have reasonable suspicion for pulling you over in the first place.
 Officers look for drivers who can’t maintain their lanes, driving without their lights on, driving too fast or too slow, tailgating, and other tell-tale signs.
 After they pull you over, they will likely ask you to submit to a field sobriety test if they suspect you are driving under the influence.

 Knowing your rights can help you feel empowered in situations like this.
 Ask our Contra Costa County field sobriety test attorney, Anthony Blalock to review your case and explain your options.
 When it comes to DUI, The Blalock Law Firm, PC is the most trusted source for honest, helpful information.

 Call our team at (925) 259-3270 and request a free case evaluation.

 You are not required to submit to the field sobriety test which is a comfort to many because these tests can be difficult even for a sober person to pass.
-Field sobriety tests are separate from the official chemical test.
+In many cases, trying to do these tests for the police can be used against drivers without any real benefit.

 In a field sobriety test, you'll be asked to do a number of exercises, including: